 They found that extending mango consumption provided increased anti-inflammatory benefits compared to sporadic mango consumption.
 Inflammation has been linked by previous research to high blood pressure.

-A 2003 study published in the journal Circulation discovered that when both blood pressure and CRP (C-Reactive Protein) levels – a substance produced by the liver in response to inflammation – are elevated, the risk of heart attack and stroke may be as much as eight times higher.
+A 2003 study published in “The Journal Circulation” discovered that when both blood pressure and CRP (C-Reactive Protein) levels are elevated, the risk of heart attack and stroke may be as much as eight times higher.
+CRP is a substance produced by the liver in response to inflammation.

 This suggests that tackling inflammation by consuming mango’s could provide cardiovascular health benefits.